How To Stop Your Puppy Crying

 Puppy Crying - Tips For Settling New Puppies At Night Or In A Crate

-Fortunately, there are lots of things you can do to help new puppies settle in, calm down and stop whining.
-You’ll need to avoid triggering your puppy’s fear response or accidentally teaching them to cry for attention.
-And keep them close at first, only increasing periods of alone time very slowly.
+Fortunately, I have lots of tips to help your new puppy settle in, calm down and stop whining.
+I’ll show you how to avoid triggering your puppy’s fear response or accidentally teaching them to cry for attention.
+And I’ll explain why its important to keep your puppy close at first, only increasing periods of alone time very slowly.

-In this guide I’ll look at the causes of a puppy howling in their crate, and talk about crate training a puppy who is crying.
-I’ll share the reasons why puppy crying might start at bedtime or early in the morning, and how long you can leave your puppy to cry for.
-There will be tips for crate training at night, and help learning how to make your puppy stop crying and get back to having fun.
+In this guide I’ll look at why some puppies howl in their crate, and show you how to crate train a puppy who doesn’t like their crate.
+I also share the reasons why puppy crying might start at bedtime or early in the morning, and how long you can leave your puppy to cry for.
+I’ll give you tips for crate training at night, and show you how to make your puppy stop crying and get back to having fun.

 Why Do Puppies Cry?